Updated June 17, 2023

 - Pulling this action every month not only predicts the precise success rate of your campaigns but also exposes an imbalance of time and money invested on different channels.

-- To create short and precise data, you should know the kind of Key Performance Indicators that matter.
+- To create short and precise data, you should know the Key Performance Indicators that matter.
 There are two types of metrics: Vanity and Actionable.
 While vanity metrics make you look good, they need to be more instrumental in leading the marketing strategies for the future.
 Actionable metrics, on the other hand, are the ones related to your goals and objectives.

 Digital marketing reporting adds legitimacy to the digital marketing industry as this helps in bringing honesty and transparency to the table between the digital marketer and the shareholder.
-However, digital marketing reporting is a lengthy task that rather needs crisp documentation.
+However, digital marketing reporting is a lengthy task that instead needs crisp documentation.
 You must have all the knowledge of digital marketing strategies and learn how to execute the theory effectively.

 Q1.
 What is a digital marketing report?